lukexor/pix-engine/README.md

 ### UI

-#### Summary
+#### Overview

 `pix-engine` offers an immediate mode graphical user interface ([IMGUI][]) library which allows for rapid UI development that is performant and simple to setup/iterate on.
 Some limitations:

 - Styling is limited to simple color themes and spacing.
 - No animations or graphical effects.
 - Limited layout constructs - more complicated layouts require carefully crafted code.
 - Limited responsiveness for changes in viewport.

 Much of the API design is inspired by [Dear ImGui][], but note the following differences:

 - There are no window rendering utilities or features.
 Instead, separate native windows can be opened with UI elements rendered within.
 This approach simplifies window management by leveraging the native window features like minimize, maximize, resizing, etc.

 #### End-User Guide

 - `Tab`/`Shift-Tab` cycles focus through interactable elements.
 - `Enter`/`Return` on an active element simulates clicking on it.
 - `Ctrl+Click` (`Cmd+Click` on macOS) on a slider or drag box to edit the value as text.
   - Pressing `Tab`/`Escape`/`Return` exits editing mode.
 - The mouse wheel can scroll elements that are out of view.
 - Text Fields: